 The hitter thinks 2 seamer and then the ball moves in the opposite horizontal direction from what he expects.

+Alternate gripMove the fingers to the left seam.
 Or use a four seam grip and lay your first two fingers to either side.

+When to throwThis is not a common pitch.
+It is difficult to locate.
 If it hangs (doesn't move left or right) it can be hit.

 Throw it up and inside to a LH batter to break their bat.
-Throw low and away to a RH batter.
+Throw low and away to a RH batter. reverse for LH pitcher

 What it does (movement)The ball will move to the left (RH pitcher) a few inches but will not drop like a slider or curve ball.

 When this pitch thrown at the hands by a RH pitcher to a LH batter (or LH pitcher to RH batter), it can crack the bat, since it will hit the handle.

 Reaction TimeThe hitter has roughly 0.40 seconds to hit this pitch.

 Typical SpeedThis pitch is slightly slower (average 4 mph slower in MLB) than a normal 2 or 4 seam fastball.

 |10 and under

 The average speed of a cut fastball in the majors is 86-87 mph.

+The ball will typically slow down 8-10 mph by the time it reaches the front of the plate.
 (Note that your home radar gun may stop reading well before the ball reaches the plate because the hitter is in the way.)